AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-etag-enhancement.md

 1. Request again with `If-None-Match: <etag-value>`.
 1. Confirm Dispatcher returns `304 Not Modified` for cache-hit revalidation flows.

-## Current documentation status

-There is no public product documentation for this feature at this time.
-Treat this as a supported feature that is not yet publicly documented.

-Use this page as an interim internal reference until public documentation is published.

 ## Public reference (related behavior)

 For customer-facing baseline guidance on header caching and `ETag` handling in Dispatcher, reference:

 - [Configure Dispatcher - Caching HTTP response headers](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration#caching-http-response-headers)

-This public page covers caching the `ETag` header and using `FileETag none`.
-It does not currently document the `INTERNAL_AEM_DISPATCHER_ETAG_ENHANCEMENT` feature flag itself.

-## Suggested customer-facing wording

 "This capability is available in Dispatcher `2.0.264` (AEM SDK `2026.2.24464`).
 When enabled, Dispatcher can validate `If-None-Match` against cached `ETag` values and return `304 Not Modified` on cache hits.
 In AEM as a Cloud Service, this is supported and can be enabled through Cloud Manager environment configuration."